Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics

-In this paper, we study the dynamics of subsystems of expanding Thurston maps from the point of view of ergodic theory.
-Ergodic theory has been an essential tool in the study of dynamical systems.
-The investigation of the existence and uniqueness of invariant measures and their properties has been a central part of ergodic theory.
+In this paper, we delve into the dynamics of subsystems of expanding Thurston maps from the perspective of ergodic theory.
+Ergodic theory has played a crucial role in the study of dynamical systems.
+The investigation of invariant measures has been a central part of ergodic theory.
 However, a dynamical system may possess a large class of invariant measures, some of which may be more interesting than others.
 It is, therefore, crucial to examine the relevant invariant measures.

 The \emph{thermodynamic formalism} serves as a viable mechanism for generating invariant measures endowed with desirable properties.
 More precisely, for a continuous transformation on a compact metric space, we can consider the \emph{topological pressure} as a weighted version of the \emph{topological entropy}, with the weight induced by a real-valued continuous function, called \emph{potential}.
 The Variational Principle identifies the topological pressure with the supremum of its measure-theoretic counterpart, the \emph{measure-theoretic pressure}, over all invariant Borel probability measures \cite{bowen1975equilibrium, walters1982introduction}.
 Under additional regularity assumptions on the transformation and the potential, one gets the existence and uniqueness of an invariant Borel probability measure maximizing the measure-theoretic pressure, called the \emph{equilibrium state} for the given transformation and the potential.
 The study of the existence and uniqueness of the equilibrium states and their various other properties, such as ergodic properties, equidistribution, fractal dimensions, etc., has been the primary motivation for much research in the area.